-The Quantitative Methods (QM) Area in the Department of Psychology offers a formal diploma program in quantitative methods for graduate students within the Graduate Program in Psychology, Kinesiology, Nursing and other areas.
+The Quantitative Methods (QM) Area in the Department of Psychology offers a formal diploma program in quantitative methods for graduate students at York University within the Graduate Programs in Psychology, Kinesiology, Nursing and other areas.
 This diploma program is developed to promote competency in the application and communication of advanced quantitative methods to psychological and social science data, and is intended to be complementary to students’ course of study in Psychology or other related graduate programs.

-Students pursuing the QM Diploma would complete QM coursework beyond the coursework requirements of their degrees, present at and attend the Quantitative Methods Forum, and complete a review paper (such as a Minor Area paper) or research practicum focusing on quantitative methods.
+Students pursuing the QM Diploma would complete QM coursework beyond the coursework requirements of their degrees, present at and attend the Quantitative Methods Forum, and complete a review paper (such as an Academic Breadth Comprehensive [ABC] paper) or research practicum focusing on quantitative methods.

 Eligibility for the Quantitative Methods Diploma

-Graduate students in the Department of Psychology, Kinesiology, Nursing or other programs (with approval from the QM area coordinator) may apply for entry into the Quantitative Methods Diploma program.
+York University graduate students in the Department of Psychology, Kinesiology, Nursing or other programs (with approval from the QM Diploma Coordinator) may apply for entry into the Quantitative Methods Diploma program.